Lichat127/PawsitiveQuotes/README.md

 PawsitiveQuotes is a Java Spring Boot application designed to boost employee morale by providing a platform for them to express their concerns and receive inspirational quotes in return.
 It consists of two main components:

-1.  **PawsitiveQuoteAPI:** A Spring Boot API that provides random inspirational quotes from a database.
+1.  **PawsitiveAPI:** A Spring Boot API that provides random inspirational quotes from a database.
-2.  **PawsitiveQuotesApp:** A Spring Boot application with a conversation page and a user/conversation history page.
+2.  **PawsitiveChat:** A Spring Boot application with a conversation page and a user/conversation history page.

 ## Table of Contents